aagiulian/42_corewar/README.md

 Project
 -------
 The project is 2 months and a half project, with a 4 member team.
-The team was Yhoan Benoit (worked on ASM), Gaspard Schaetz (worked on ASM, script and VM), Alix Rive-decaillot (worked on VM), et Manon Kantzer (worked on VM).

 Core War is a programming game created by D. G. Jones and A. K. Dewdney in which two or more battle programs (called "warriors") compete for control of a virtual computer.
 These battle programs are written in an abstract assembly language called Redcode.